YTakahashii/portmux/README.md

 ## Quick Start

 1. `portmux init` in your project root to generate `portmux.config.json` and register the repo in `~/.config/portmux/config.json` (use `--force` to overwrite).
+If your repo already includes `portmux.config.json` (e.g., after cloning), run `portmux sync --all` for monorepos or any project with multiple groups to register everything without prompts.
-2. Edit the generated config.
+2. Edit the generated config (or review the existing one) and keep your group definitions up to date.
 Example:
    ```json
    {
      "$schema": "node_modules/@portmux/cli/schemas/portmux.config.schema.json",